Cartesian Fibrations of $(\infty,2)$-categories

 The front face and the side faces are homotopy pullbacks by assumption, so that the back one must also be such.
 Since the bottom horizontal map is an equivalence, the map \(r_b\) must be an equivalence as well.

 Assume now that \(r\) is a fibrewise equivalence, and let us prove it is essentially surjective on objects and fully faithful.
-The first property follows immediately from the fact that \(r\) induces an equivalence between the fibres, after having observed that any \(x\in \E'\) belongs to \(\E'_{q(x)}\).
-Next, we can look at the following commutative square of \(\infty\)-categories:
+To see that \(r\) is essentially surjective, factor it as a composite \(\E \to \E' \times_{\B'}\B \to \E'\), where the first map is essentially surjective since \(r_b\colon \E_b \to \E'_{fb}\) is essentially surjective for every \(b \in \B\) and the second is essentially surjective because \(f\colon \B \to \B'\) is so.
+Concerning fully-faithfulness, we consider the following commutative square of \(\infty\)-categories:

 Here, we have used the fact that \(qr=fp\), and we denoted the induced action between the \(\infty\)-categories of morphisms with the same letter as that of the map between the relevant \(\infty\)-bicategories.
-The vertical maps are cartesian fibrations of \(\infty\)-categories by Remark~\ref{rem:hom-cart-fib}, and the bottom horizontal map is an equivalence by assumption.
+Now, the vertical maps are cartesian fibrations of \(\infty\)-categories by Proposition~\ref{prop:2-inner is locally cartesian}, and the bottom horizontal map is an equivalence since \(f\) is fully-faithful.
 Therefore, the top horizontal map is an equivalence if and only if the square \eqref{l} is a homotopy pullback, which happens precisely if the maps induced between the (strict) fibres of the vertical maps are equivalences.
-Thanks to Lemma \ref{characterization of fibres}, the fibre of the left-hand side map over \(\bar{e}\colon p(x)\to p(y)\) coincides with \(\Hom^{\triangleright}_{\E_{p(x)}}(x,x')\) for some \(p\)-cartesian 1-simplex \(e\colon x' \to y\) that lifts \(\bar{e}\).
-Since \(r(e)\colon r(x')\to r(y)\) is a \(q\)-cartesian lift of \(f(\bar{e})\) by assumption, we get that the fibre of \(q\) over \(f(\bar{e})\) is given by \(\Hom^{\triangleright}_{\E'_{qr(x)}}(r(x),r(x'))\).
+Thanks to Lemma \ref{characterization of fibres}, the fibre of the left-hand side map over \(\bar{e}\colon p(x)\to p(y)\) coincides with \(\uMaptr_{\E_{px}}(x,x')\) for some \(p\)-cartesian 1-simplex \(e\colon x' \to y\) that lifts \(\bar{e}\).
+Since \(r\) is assumed to preserve cartesian edges we have that \(re\colon rx'\to ry\) is a \(q\)-cartesian lift of \(f\bar{e}\), and so the fibre of \(q\) over \(f(\bar{e})\) is given by \(\uMaptr_{\E'_{qrx}}(rx,rx')\).
 We can now finish the proof by observing that the induced map

-is an equivalence of \(\infty\)-categories, since \(\E_{p(x)}\to \E'_{fp(x)}\simeq \E'_{qr(x)}\) is assumed to be an equivalence of \(\infty\)-bicategories. \end{proof}
+is an equivalence of \(\infty\)-categories, since \(\E_{px}\to \E'_{fpx}\simeq \E'_{qrx}\) is assumed to be an equivalence of \(\infty\)-bicategories. \end{proof}

-\subsection{The domain projection}
+\section{The domain projection}